-- 1. Give the students Worksheet 1 and ask them to work on it for about 4 minutes alone.
-They need to read each statement and tick the ones they believe are true. - 2.
+- 1. Give the students worksheet 1 and ask them to work on it for about 4 minutes alone.
+They need to read each statement and tick the ones they believe are true and try to correct the false ones. - 2.
 When they've finished, get them to check their answers in pairs, and then elicit and confirm the answers on the board as a group.
-Confirm which of their ideas from task 1 were true too if they haven't been covered in the task. - 3.
+Confirm which of their ideas from the first task were true too if they haven't been covered in the task. - 3.
 Explain that at this level candidates are expected to be able to talk about any subject without preparing for it.